 Five Guiding Principles

 Bucking Horse is designed around fulfilling the hunger for community.
 Visitors and homeowners are able to discover a community of opportunities nestled in a safe environment.
-Local vendors have the chance to share their products and create relationships with those visiting the village, while community gardens, pool, pool house, and central plaza encourage homeowners not only to interact but to bond with their neighbors.
+Local vendors have the chance to share their products and create relationships with those visiting the Jessup Farm, while community gardens, a pool, pool house, and central plaza encourage homeowners not only to interact but to bond with their neighbors.

-Bucking Horse’s 160 acres was purchased to safeguard its open spaces and mold the community into a Colorado Casual Farm destination.
-A trail system, outdoor horse arena, community gardens, as well as a garden for the farm-to-fork restaurant are all part of the master plan to protect our land.
+The 160 acres nestled in Bucking Horse were purchased to safeguard its open spaces and mold the community into a Colorado casual farm destination.
+A trail system, farm animals, community gardens, and a garden for the farm-to-fork restaurant are all part of the master plan to protect our land.
+A chicken coop on-site at Jessup Farm, as well as native grasses and robust landscaping planted throughout the neighborhood, help keep the community grounded in its farming origins.

-On-site gardens and a farm-to-fork restaurant teach today’s kids how a seed in the ground becomes the food on their plate.
-Not only does the project allow us to teach society where their food comes from, but the children of today learn how nature can provide endless opportunities for fun and learning.
+On-site gardens, a farm-to-fork restaurant and over 1,400 fruit producing trees and shrubs planted throughout the project teach today’s kids how a seed in the ground becomes the food on their plate.
+Not only does the project allow us to teach the community where their food comes from, but the children of today learn how nature can provide endless opportunities for fun and learning.

 Bucking Horse is designed around maintaining a healthy lifestyle.
-This philosophy demands an end to redundancy and lack of creativity to which we will commit in our time.
+This philosophy demands an end to redundancy and lack of creativity, to which we will commit in our time.
 The entire project is designed around trail systems that encourage outdoor exercise.
 Fresh grown fruits and vegetables reflect a healthier diet while persuading the community to renew contact with nature.
-“Healthy” retailers along with a clean and safe environment will promote quality of life and health.
+Healthy and mindful retailers, along with a clean and safe environment, promote a higher quality of life and health.

-Bucking Horse offers diverse opportunities to a wide-range of demographics.
-We focus on quality rather than quantity as one of the main building blocks for this project.
-The goal is to increase the value of the homes within the community while keeping the cost of living affordable (long-term, sustainability, and economically feasible).
+Bucking Horse offers diverse opportunities to a wide range of demographics.
+We focus on quality, rather than quantity, as one of the main building blocks for this project.
+The goal is to increase the value of the homes within the community while keeping the cost of living affordable, sustainable, and economically feasible.

 Bucking Horse Celebrates the New Neighborhood Pool and Clubhouse!